-We can not expect prayer to be perfect and never experience any difficulties.
-Even the saints struggled with prayer throughout their entire lives.
-Prayer requires great effort and is meant to grow over time.
+We cannot expect prayer to be perfect and never experience any difficulties.
+Even the saints struggled with prayer throughout much of their lives.

 We should not stop praying when an obstacle or distraction comes our way.
-Prayer is not going to be easy and we shouldn’t expect to be perfect or receive divine revelations from an archangel.
-Saint Teresa of Avila explained the different levels of prayer in the terms of an “Interior Castle.”
-We do not immediately start out in the “Seventh Mansion,” but work our way closer to God from the outside, beginning in the “First.”
-This is very important to remember as it will put our prayer life in perspective.
+Prayer is not going to be easy and we shouldn’t expect it to be perfect or receive divine revelations from an archangel.

 Above all things, we should struggle and keep struggling.
 The worst thing that we can do is give-up.
 When we do that the Enemy of our soul is victorious.

-As we enter into this season of Advent, let us not lose heart if we struggle in prayer, but offer that too as a sacrifice to God.
+As we continue to pray our Daily Offering and make time for personal prayer with God, let us not lose heart if it is difficult, but offer that too as a sacrifice to God for the many challenges facing humanity.
 We must surrender all that we are to him, even our weaknesses.
 Jesus alone has the ability to perfect what is imperfect and will transform our struggles and sufferings into something new.